RetroDECK/ES-DE/USERGUIDE-DEV.md

 It's possible to manually set a specific gamelist view style in the UI settings entry of the main menu, but this is applied globally regardless of what media files are available per game system.
 The manual setting also overrides the theme-supported view styles which has the potential of making ES-DE very ugly indeed if the theme does not support the selected view style.

-In addition to the styles just described, there is a **Grid** view style as well, but as of ES-DE version 1.1 this is highly experimental and its use is not recommended.
-Future versions may update this style to a more useful state or it may be removed entirely.
+In addition to the styles just described, there is a **Grid** view style as well, but as of ES-DE version 1.2 this does not work correctly and is set as deprecated.
+Future ES-DE releases will remove this style entirely.

 If the theme supports it, there's a gamelist information field displayed in the gamelist view, showing the number of games for the system (total and favorites) as well as a folder icon if a folder has been entered.
 When applying any filters to the gamelist, the game counter is replaced with the amount of games filtered, as in 'filtered / total games', e.g. '19 / 77'.
 If there are game entries in the filter result that are marked not to be counted as games, the number of such files will be indicated as 'filtered + filtered non-games / total games', for example '23 + 4 / 77' indicating 23 normal games, 4 non-games out of a total of 77.
 Due to this approach it's theoretically possible that the combined filtered game amount exceeds the number of counted games in the collection, for instance '69 + 11 / 77'.
 This is not considered a bug and is so by design.
 This gamelist information field functionality is specific to EmulationStation Desktop Edition so older themes will not support this.